 - 1/4 cup chopped fresh cilantro

-- Place all ingredients except lime juice and cilantro into slow cooker on low setting.
+Place the onion, garlic, ginger, sweet potato, lentils, broth, coconut milk, chili paste, cumin, and garam masala into a slow cooker.
 Stir a few times to mix everything well.
-Cover and cook 5-6 hours, until lentils and sweet potatoes are tender.
+Cover and cook 5-6 hours on low, or 3-4 hours on high, until lentils and sweet potatoes are tender.